ACCQUIREnet

 • Comorbidities

 † Identifiers such as name and date of birth are used for deduplication and record linkage.
 Location is used for geostatistical analyses.
-Photographs and speech recordings are used for blinded review of aesthetic and speech outcomes.
+Photographs and speech recordings are used for blinded third-party review of aesthetic and speech outcomes.

 Outcomes